azbithead/si-units/quantity_t.md

 >
 struct quantity_t;
 ```
-The struct template `si::quantity_t` contain static constant members that represent the integer exponents of each type of quantity associated with an SI base or derived unit.
+The struct template `si::quantity_t` contains static constant members that represent the integer exponents of each type of quantity associated with an SI base or derived unit.
 All the exponents in `si::quantity_t` default to 0.
 An exponent equal to 0 effectively causes that quantity to not exist in the units of the type.
 Likewise an exponent of 2 indicates the corresponding quantity is squared.
 For example, length squared is area.
 A negative exponent indicates the corresponding quantity exists in the denominator of the quantity being represented.
 ## Member objects
 Member | Definition
 ----------------------------------------|-----------------------------------------------------